 3. Personality

-Maine Coons are curious and inquisitive cats that love exploring.
-They also tend to be rather fearless, so it isn’t too surprising that they will be curious about water, particularly running water.
+Maine Coons are curious cats that love exploring.
+They’re also rather fearless, so it isn’t too surprising that they’re curious about water, particularly running water.
 Many Maine Coons love playing with water with their paws, and some even enjoy going for a swim.

 Other 10 Cat Breeds That Like Water